 "Yesterday humbled and thrilled me.
 To have several new members coming along and to see people’s determination in swimming is so good for the soul.
 It’s a real sense of community we are developing.
 You’re all amazing."

 "Such fun, exciting, healing, supportive, friendly, life affirming, connecting to nature and positive people"

 "Taking the plunge is so much nicer when you're in the company of such lovely people"

 We even have a local artist and writer who has kindly offered to compose a poem for us as a group.

 I was really inspired for my love of wild swimming after swimming with the Bluetits in Wales.

-We then spoke to Rosie from Deakin & Blue swimsuits about our relationships with our bodies, and how they have changed since swimming with the Bluetits.
-Blog to come about this next month when my story comes out!
-But in the meantime the first few stories have come out and I am so proud and inspired by my fellow Bluetits.
-Read the two very special Bluetit stories below, from Ali & Sophie, two of flock admins (or Top Tits as they are affectionately known.)
+We spoke to Rosie from Deakin & Blue swimsuits about our relationships with our bodies, and how they have changed since swimming with the Bluetits.
+See my Body Story here: Bluetits Body Stories: Natasha.
+I am so proud and inspired by my fellow Bluetits.
+Read some of the two very special Bluetit stories below, from Ali & Sophie, two of flock admins (or Top Tits as they are affectionately known.)
 Content warning - these stories discuss breast cancer and eating disorders.
 Read Sophie's story and Ali's story.